darth-veitcher/nswrap/README.md

 ```

 You can use subclasses to define new AppKit controls with configurable
 callbacks.
-For example, lets make an `NSButton` that calls back into Go when
+For example, let's make an `NSButton` that calls back into Go when
 you press it:

 ```yaml